julianaramburu2022/julianaramburu2022.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to my website!

-I recently joined Amazon as an Economist.
+I am an Economist II at Amazon.
 I obtained my Ph.D. in Economics from Yale University in May 2022.

+This website is not updated frequently.
+For updated information on my career, please visit my LinkedIn.

 In my academic work, I study the effects of labor market policies on workers from underrepresented groups.
 In one of my projects, I analyze how the most widespread employer-based affirmative action regulation in the U.S. impacts the employment prospects and earnings of minority workers.
 In another project, I partner with The World Bank to implement a randomized control trial to study the effectiveness of coding bootcamps for women.